Learning Informative Attention Weights for Person Re-Identification: Related Works

 \subsection{Related Works about Information Bottleneck (IB)}

-The Information Bottleneck (IB) principle~\cite{NaftaliIB} is designed to extract latent representations from data that maintain essential information for a specific task while reducing redundant information in input data.
+The Information Bottleneck (IB) principle~\cite{NaftaliIB} is designed to extract latent representations from data that maintain essential information for a specific task while reducing redundant information in the input data.
 Deep VIB~\cite{AlemiFD017} applies the IB principle as an objective in training deep neural networks.
 Building upon the IB principle, \cite{lai2021information} introduces a spatial attention module that aims to decrease the mutual information between the modulated representation by attention and the input, simultaneously increasing the mutual information between this representation and the task label.
 Following that, \cite{zhou2022understanding} demonstrates that self-attention could be viewed as a recursive optimization process of the Information Bottleneck objective.
-Further affirming the value of the IB minimization in deep learning, recent studies~\cite{AmjadG20, KawaguchiDJH23} have theoretically validated that minimizing the information bottleneck can effectively reduce generalization errors of DNNs.

-Although attention modules have been adopted in designing DNNs for person Re-ID, existing works on person Re-ID have not explored the selection of informative channels for computing attention weights to enhance the representation learning capabilities of the attention modules.
+Recent studies~\cite{AmjadG20, KawaguchiDJH23} have theoretically validated that reducing the information bottleneck can effectively reduce generalization errors of DNNs.
+Although attention modules have been adopted in designing DNNs for person Re-ID, existing works on person Re-ID have not explored learning informative attention weights to enhance the representation learning capabilities of the attention modules.
 Furthermore, the IB principle has never been applied to enhance the image representations learned by DNNs for person Re-ID.
-In contrast, we propose DCS-Attention, which selects the most informative channels to compute attention weights in attention modules, inspired by the IB principle.